Lianne La Havas: Beginnings and debut (2008–2014)

 Her official debut single "Lost & Found" was released in the UK on 30 April 2012, and her debut album, Is Your Love Big Enough?, was released on 9 July 2012 on Warner Brothers.
 At the end of 2012, Is Your Love Big Enough? was named iTunes Album of the Year.

-For more on the tracks and reception to Is Your Love Big Enough?, see the main article about the album.

 On 24 September 2012, La Havas supported Alicia Keys at MTV 'Crashes' Manchester, a live performance in front of 1,000 people in Manchester Cathedral, broadcast in 164 countries.
-On 31 December 2012, she appeared on BBC Two's New Year's Eve show Jools' Annual Hootenanny, singing Cow Cow Boogie.
-On 9 June 2013, La Havas played at the RockNess music festival in Inverness, Scotland, and on 30 June 2013, La Havas performed at the Glastonbury Festival 2013.
+On 31 December 2012, she appeared on BBC Two's New Year's Eve show Jools' Annual Hootenanny, singing "Cow Cow Boogie".
+On 9 June 2013, La Havas played at the RockNess music festival in Inverness, Scotland, and on 30 June 2013, she performed at the Glastonbury Festival 2013.
 La Havas also performed at the Isle of Wight Festival in June 2013.

 In early 2014, Prince played a gig in La Havas' living room in London.
 She also appeared on Alt-J's 2014 album This Is All Yours on the track "Warm Foothills".
-On 30 September 2014, Prince released Art Official Age, featuring La Havas heavily through the album, singing in "Clouds" and providing vocals on "Affirmation I&II", "Way Back Home" and "Affirmation III".
+On 30 September 2014, Prince released Art Official Age, featuring La Havas heavily throughout the album, singing on "Clouds" and providing vocals on "Affirmation I&II", "Way Back Home" and "Affirmation III".
 La Havas also performed with Prince on an episode of Saturday Night Live as a featured vocalist on 1 November 2014.

 She collaborated with Aqualung on the song "Eggshells" from his album 10 Features, released on 19 January 2015.